kamakaya/discord-clone/README.md

 ## Roadmap
 A couple of items that I want to work on

+### Infrastructure
+- Automated deployments (CI/CD with either Github Actions or Cloudbuild)
+- Migrate Database to GCP

+### Application
-- Notifications - can be as simple as a visual alert on new messages in the channel / server since it was last opened
+- Notifications - as simple as a visual alert on new messages in the channel / server since it was last opened
 - React to messages with Emoji's